 "Most parochial schools don't have security because they can't afford it," Greenfield said.
 "I don't think anyone would argue with the premise that every child deserves to be protected."
 Although safety officers are unarmed, they carry radios to quickly summon police officers.
 "I think having a uniformed officer in plain sight would deter most criminals," Greenfield added.

 The issue of government funding for non-religious costs has emerged in the mayoral race with several candidates in interviews and at debates promising to maximize aid for transportation, computers, textbooks and security.

 In a Jewish Week interview, Republican Joseph Lhota, a former deputy mayor, said he supported adding parochial schools to the safety officers' beats.

-Greenfield said he wasn't aware of the major candidates' stance on his bill, which would have to pass the Public Safety Committee and a vote by the full Council by landing on the mayor's desk, perhaps in the next administration.
+Greenfield said he wasn't aware of the major candidates' stance on his bill, which would have to pass the Public Safety Committee and a vote by the full Council before landing on the mayor's desk.

 "I certainly would like to compare positions on this very issue that's important to a large segment of New Yorkers and look forward to following up," Greenfield said.